Guidelines for Internal Budget Development

 |STUDENTS/PART-TIME EMPLOYEES <20 hours/week |

-Be sure to always check the web site for the most current fringe benefit rates.
+Check the website for the most current fringe benefit rates.

 If outside consultants are required, a description of their role in the project should be included in the research plan and in the budget justification.
 For each consultant, include a biographical sketch and a letter of participation.
 All external consultants should be listed, even if they are not charging fees or costs.